Evertras/home-sensor-dashboard/README.md

 | Location         | S    | The physical location of the sensor.                                                                                                                                                                                                                      |
 | Timestamp        | S    | The timestamp that this measurement was taken.                                                                                                                                                                                                            |

+The primary key is a combination of `SensorID` and `MeasurementKind`.

 ## Terraform workspaces

 There are two environments: `dev` and `prod`. `dev` is used purely for testing